-Kickstarter Projects We Are Backing
+Crowdfunded Games We Are Backing

-Due to the volume of projects we are backing, the most accurate list of games we currently are backing and have backed in the past is on our Kickstarter profile.
+Due to the volume of projects we are backing, the most accurate list of games we currently are backing, and have backed in the past, is on our Kickstarter profile.
 Note that while most of the games are being backed for the store, there are some projects that have been backed on an individual basis.

-If you would like to reserve one of the games that we have backed, give us a call at 608-831-6631 and a staffer will add you to the list!
+If you would like to reserve one of the games that we have backed, give us a call at 608-831-6631 (Middleton) or 608-318-2642 (Sun Prairie) and a staffer will add you to the list!
 Note that, especially with older projects, we may no longer have the ability to reserve a copy for you.
 In-store pickup only (we do not ship).
 You are also welcome to join our dedicated Facebook group to alert us of a project you feel we may find interesting.

 - We don’t think we will be able to sell enough copies.
 Often we have to bring in a minimum quantity, and if we don’t feel that we can sell that minimum quantity, we will wait for the product to show up in our regular distribution channels (if it ever does).

 - The project boasts “waves” of add-ons and stretch goals, shipped at differing times.
 These tend tend to be “giant boxes of minis with a game attached” projects, and they tend to be logistical nightmares (and often very late in delivering).